AjayRamesh-09/Word-Counter/README.md

-# Word-Counter
+# Word-Counter-Django

-Word-Counter is a web-based application constructed with Django.
-It serves the purpose of gauging typing speed and providing the dictionary order of words inputted into the text area.
+Word-Counter is a Django-based web application designed to measure typing speed and generate the dictionary order of words entered into the text area.